 "Trust" Turbo Kits

-Trust (Greddy) produces various bolt on and full upgrade turbokits for the RB20DET series of engines.
-Various power outputs, from slightly more than stock, to a ton more than stock are available.
-The most widely reguarded Trust turbo kit available for the RB20DET engine is the TD06-20G full turbo upgrade.
-This kit includes a new manifold, wastegate, turbocharger, gaskets, lines and everything else needed for a complete bolt on upgrade.
+Trust (Greddy) produces various bolt on and full upgrade turbo kits for the RB20DET series of engines.
+Various power outputs, from slightly more than stock to a ton more than stock, are available.
+The most widely regarded Trust turbo kit available for the RB20DET engine is the TD06-20G full turbo upgrade.
+This kit includes a new manifold, wastegate, turbocharger, gaskets, lines and everything else needed for a complete bolt-on upgrade.

-The video below features a R32 Skyline GTS-T equipped with a Trust TD06 20G turbo kit, and demonstrates how responsive the turbocharger is, and how fast the car is with the kit equipped.
+The video below features an R32 Skyline GTS-T equipped with a Trust TD06 20G turbo kit and demonstrates how responsive the turbocharger is, and how fast the car is with the kit equipped.
 Notice how fast the car transitions from negative to positive manifold pressure.
 Careful throttle control is needed to reduce wheel spin induced from the high power output.

 In closing, the RB20DET engine, while lacking displacement and featuring a huge torque hole below 4000rpm, is a great bang-for-the-buck engine.
 Replacements are cheap, and due to their robust bottom-end construction, they love to be abused.
 While RB series engines aren't exactly known for having great oil systems, the RB20 is an engine that can spend all day bashing the rev limiter, only to come back tomorrow begging for more.
 Look after your RB20, and it will look after you.